ASML Holding: Immersion lithography

-Since immersion lithography was developed by Burn-Jeng Lin, ASML cooperated with Taiwan Semiconductor Manufacturing (TSMC).
+Since immersion lithography was first proposed by Burn-Jeng Lin in the 1970s, ASML cooperated with TSMC.
 In 2004, TSMC began commercial production of 90 nanometer semiconductor nodes using ASML immersion lithography.
 As of 2011, their high-end TWINSCAN NXT:1950i system was used for producing features down to 32 nanometres at up to 200 wafers per hour, using a water immersion lens and an argon fluoride laser that produces light at a wavelength of 193 nm.
 As of 2011, an average lithography machine cost €27 million.

 DUV lithography

-Deep ultraviolet (DUV) lithography devices from ASML use light that penetrates the UV spectrum to print the tiny features that form the microchip's structure.
+Deep ultraviolet lithography (DUV) devices from ASML use light that penetrates the UV spectrum to print the tiny features that form the microchip's structure.